An Accra bound sprinter bus has reportedly killed two persons in Apam in the Central Region yesterday [Thursday].

 The bus crashed into a motorcycle the two were riding on.

 If you are wondering why hire a lawyer for an injury case in Miami, this incident can be an eye opener.
 The incident happened around 7 pm yesterday evening, according to Citi News’ Central Regional Correspondent, Calvis Tetteh, the stretch of road where the accident happened has no streetlights.

 It is believed poor visibility in the area due to malfunctioning street lights caused the accident.
 Police officers and personal injury lawyers in Rosemead, CA were requested to arrive at the scene right away.

 The two bodies have been deposited at the Winneba mortuary.

-The National Road Safety Commission (NRSC) revealed that 336 people lost their lives in road accidents in the first two months of 2018.
+The National Road Safety Commission (NRSC) revealed from the data received by car accident attorneys practicing in Riverside that 336 people lost their lives in road accidents in the first two months of 2018.